 Leading up to your surgery:

-The doctor will make a cut in the skin on your neck.
-He will divide the muscles that are attached to the larynx.
+A cut will be made in the skin on your neck.
+The muscles that are attached to the larynx will be divided.
 The larynx and surrounding tissue will then be removed.
 Sometimes, a partial laryngectomy will be done.
 In this case, the doctor will remove the tumor and only part of the larynx.
 If you have this type of surgery, you may retain some normal speech and more of your normal swallowing function.

-A stoma (hole) will be created through the skin in the neck.
+An opening called a stoma will be created through the skin in the neck.
 Next, the trachea will be connected to the opening.
 This will enable you to breathe through the hole.
-In some cases, the doctor will insert a tracheostomy tube.
+In some cases, a tracheostomy tube will be inserted.
 This tube, which fits into the stoma, will act as an airway, helping you to breathe.
-The doctor will insert drainage tubes to drain blood and fluid.
+Drainage tubes will be inserted to drain blood and fluid.
 Lastly, the muscles and skin will be brought together and closed with stitches or clips.

-You will have pain while recovering, but your doctor will give you pain medicine.
+You will have pain while recovering, but you will be given pain medication.

 This surgery is done in a hospital setting.
 The usual length of stay is 7-14 days.
 Your doctor may choose to keep you longer if complications arise.

 While you are recovering at the hospital, you will:

 When you return home, do the following to help ensure a smooth recovery:

 The throat tissue will heal in about 2-3 weeks.
 Complete recovery will take about a month.
 You may notice a reduction in your sense of taste and smell.
 You will continue to use the stoma for breathing.